meredithcook/meredithcook.github.io/_posts/2025-05-27-jesus-storybook-bible-review.md

 GA: G-DHPTC39GDF
 ---

-If you have every talked with my husband or I, or been to our house at dinner time, or [regularly read my writing](https://www.meredithcook.net/spiritual-disciplines-toddlers-bible), then you know that we read out of a Bible storybook every night with our kids.
+If you have ever talked with my husband or I, or been to our house at dinner time, or [regularly read my writing](https://www.meredithcook.net/spiritual-disciplines-toddlers-bible), then you know that we read out of a Bible storybook every night with our kids.
 In the five years we've been doing this, we've read through two different storybook Bibles and I thought it might be helpful to do a comparison of each.
 While there are many storybook Bible options, these are the two we landed on for various reasons.
 You can find my full review of [*The Jesus Storybook Bible*](https://amzn.to/45scMzx) below and [*The Biggest Story Bible Storybook*](https://amzn.to/4mvpeVD) here.

 # *The Jesus Storybook Bible*
 Author: Sally Lloyd-Jones